75% of data loss is from human error. Here’s how to deal with it.

 - When you look specifically at the cause of downtime by data volume, human error is the #1 culprit at 58%, according to figures highlighted by Datto.
 In fact, the same report shows that loss of access to data caused by human error is even more disruptive to businesses than network outages.

-If you work in IT, then you already know how accidental data loss typically occurs.
-These accidents happen all the time.
+If you work in IT, then you probably see these accidents happening all the time.

 The same goes for accidentally deleted emails, CRM records, app data – all the critical and sensitive data that keeps your business running.